NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 **15\.** From here you can either download the data to your computer, or browse the output within your internet browser by clicking the bottom two buttons.

-The **HTML visualization** will generate a colorful table in your browser with annotations such as associated genes, OMIM entries for those genes, pathogenic SVs for that gene, regulatory regions overlapping your SV, etc.
+The **HTML visualization** will generate a colorful table in your browser with annotations such as associated genes, OMIM entries for those genes, pathogenic SVs for that gene, regulatory regions overlapping your SV, etc. Most columns you can get an explanation by hovering over the column name ([full output specifications](https://www.lbgi.fr/AnnotSV/Documentation/README.AnnotSV_latest.pdf)).

 {% include image-modal.html link="practical_assets/07-annotsv-table.png" %}